RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-09-21-RLStudio_cartpole_refinement.md

 ## DEMO

 That said, our goal is to prove that we are able to train an agent that can recover the pole even trying to boycott it.
-All of the following scenarios were run with the agent shown in the following video (same than previous post), that was trained with the following hyperparameters:
+All the following scenarios were run with the agent shown in the following video (same than previous post), that was trained with the following hyperparameters:

 - gamma: 0.95
 - epsilon_discount: 0.9998